 There was a process for recording complaints in accordance with the day care setting's policy and procedures.
-The day care worker confirmed that no complaints were received since the date of the last inspection.
+The manager confirmed that no complaints were received since the date of the last inspection.

 Discussion with staff confirmed that they knew how to receive and deal with complaints and ensure that the manager was made aware of any complaints.